The Honourable Julie Bishop

-Julie is the Deputy Leader of the Liberal Party and Minister for Foreign Affairs and Trade.
+Julie was the Deputy Leader of the Liberal Party and former Minister for Foreign Affairs and Trade.

 She served as a Cabinet Minister in the Coalition Government as Minister for Education, Science and Training and as the Minister Assisting the Prime Minister for Women’s Issues.
 Prior to this, Julie was Minister for Ageing.
 Julie has held a number of positions including Chair of the Western Australia Town Planning Appeals Tribunal, a member of Murdoch University Senate, the Anglican Schools Commission, a director of SBS (TV and Radio) and the Committee for Economic Development Australia (CEDA WA).